muses-code-js/express-workshop-2/_steps/step03.md

 var express = require('express');
     ```

-    Now we have a variable `express` that points to whatever the Express module  exports.
-We could have called this variable anything we wanted but it's common practice to use the same name.
+    Now we have a variable `express` that points to whatever the Express package  exports.
+We could have called this variable anything we wanted but it's common practice to use the same name as the package.

 3. **Create the server object**